engineergrowth/DEHub/README.md

 4. **Master the tools:**
    - Check out the <a href="./05_tooling/README.md" target="_blank" rel="noopener noreferrer">Tooling</a> section to learn how to use essential tools like Airflow, dbt, and Kafka.

-5. **Build your own pipelines in our pipeline challenges:**
+5. **Build your own pipelines with our projects page**
-   - Check out our <a href="./08_pipeline_challenges/README.md" target="_blank" rel="noopener noreferrer">Pipeline Challenges</a>.
+   - Check out our <a href="./08_pipeline_challenges/README.md" target="_blank" rel="noopener noreferrer">Pipeline Projects</a>.
 These hands-on challenges give you a chance to practice building pipelines and apply everything you’ve learned so far.

 ---